pypr/pysph/docs/source/tutorial/circular_patch_simple.rst

    pa.remove_particles(indices)

-.. py:currentmodule:: pyzoltan.core.carray

 where, a list of indices is provided.
-One could also provide the indices in the form of a :py:class:`LongArray` which, as the name suggests, is an array of 64 bit integers.
+One could also provide the indices in the form of a :py:class:`cyarray.carray.LongArray` which, as the name suggests, is an array of 64 bit integers.

 The particle array also supports what we call strided properties where you may associate multiple values per particle.
 Normally the stride length is 1.
 This